-If a stockholder wishes to recommend a nominee for director, the recommendation should be sent in a timely manner to the Corporate Secretary at the address appearing on the notice of Annual Meeting (see Section IX--Stockholder Proposals for 2002 Annual Meeting.)
+If a stockholder wishes to recommend a nominee for director, the recommendation should be sent in a timely manner to the Corporate Secretary at the address appearing on the notice of Annual Meeting (see "IX.
+Other Matters--Stockholder Proposals for 2002 Annual Meeting").
 All recommendations should be accompanied by a complete statement of such person's qualifications and an indication of the person's willingness to serve.
 All serious recommendations will be considered by the Committee.

-Members: Mr. McKenzie (Chair), Mr. Ferenbach, Mr. Hutcheson--all independent directors.
+Members: Mr. McKenzie (Chair) and Mr. Hutcheson--both independent directors.